Women's Chess World Cup 2021

-The Women's Chess World Cup 2021 was a 103-player single-elimination chess tournament that took place in Sochi, Russia, from 12 July to 3 August 2021.
+The Women's Chess World Cup 2021 was a 103-player single-elimination chess tournament, the first edition of Women's Chess World Cup, that took place in Sochi, Russia, from 12 July to 3 August 2021.
 It was the inaugural edition of a women's-only version of the FIDE World Cup.
 The tournament was held in parallel with the Chess World Cup 2021, an open tournament.

-The tournament formed part of the qualification for the Women's World Chess Championship 2022.
-The top three finishers, other than Women's World Chess Champion Ju Wenjun and players who have otherwise qualified, qualified for the Women's Candidates Tournament 2022.
+The tournament formed part of the qualification for the Women's World Chess Championship 2023.
+The top three finishers, other than Women's World Chess Champion Ju Wenjun and players who had otherwise qualified, qualified for the Women's Candidates Tournament 2022–23.

 Format

-The format is a 7-round knockout event.
-78 women play one another in the first round.
-The 39 that go through are joined in the second round by the top 25 seeds, who are given a bye for the first round.
-The losers of the two semi-finals will play one another for third place.
+The format was a 7-round knockout event.
+78 women played one another in the first round.
+The 39 that went through were joined in the second round by the top 25 seeds, who were given a bye for the first round.
+The losers of the two semi-finals played one another for third place.

-Each round consists of two classical games with shorter tiebreaks as needed.
-Their time controls are as follows.
+Each round consisted of two classical games with shorter tiebreaks as needed.
+Their time controls were as follows: